GRC-SummerSchool/learn-python/Day1/Variables.md

 # Variable names with underscores have special significance in Python

-_myVariable        # starts with a single underscore, denotes a private variable __myMethod         # starts with two underscores, used to avoid name clashes across classes __nativeMethod__   # starts & ends with two underscores, used for native methods called by Python & not the user _                  # an underscore by itself, used to access the results of the last executed statement
+_my_variable        # starts with a single underscore, denotes a private variable __my_method         # starts with two underscores, used to avoid name clashes across classes __native_method__   # starts & ends with two underscores, used for native methods called by Python & not the user _                  # an underscore by itself, used to access the results of the last executed statement